High school baseball: La Crescent-Hokah's success backed by experience and chemistry

 The Lancers are far from comfortable, despite their record.
 Their win Friday marked their first of seven games in seven days, including five straight road games.

-While the likes of Pape, Welch and Ernpenbach have led La Crescent-Hokah to this point, success over the last week of the regular season will be dependent on everyone.
+While the likes of Pape, Welch and Erpenbach have led La Crescent-Hokah to this point, success over the last week of the regular season will be dependent on everyone.

 "We need help from everyone," Niedfeldt said.
 "Whether it's a starter or a kid off the bench.
 We still haven't played our best baseball.
 With playoffs in two weeks, we want to capitalize and finish the right way."